-The School of Social Science at Our Lady and St Chad Catholic Academy consists of Psychology, Sociology and Law.
+The School of Social Science at Our Lady and St Chad Catholic Academy consists of Psychology and Law.
 The social sciences aim to teach our pupils about how society works.
 Social scientists examine institutions like the government, the economy, and family; they also study how individuals and groups interact with one another and what drives human behaviour.

-The Key stage 3 Curriculum gives our pupils the opportunity to study some aspects of Psychology and Sociology, and then to further develop their knowledge at GCSE and A Level.
-Subjects such as Psychology and Sociology are taught at GCSE level and aim to Inspire and engage students by providing an extensive, coherent, and a valuable course of study.
+The Key stage 3 Curriculum gives our pupils the opportunity to study some aspects of Psychology and then to further develop their knowledge at GCSE and A Level.
+Subjects such as Psychology are taught at GCSE level and aim to Inspire and engage students by providing an extensive, coherent, and a valuable course of study.
 This will help our pupils to develop an understanding of the ideas and values that characterise their everyday lives.
 Moreover, both of these subjects intend to develop pupil’s knowledge of Research methods; including quantitative and qualitative research.

 At Post -16, pupils are given the opportunity to specialise in Psychology and Law which aim to develop a critical understanding by debating contemporary issues in order to challenge everyday social phenomena.

 Furthermore, the subjects offered, aim to develop the ability to critically analyse information and use evidence in order to make informed arguments, reaching substantiated judgements and drawing conclusions.